Content

 Avoiding screens close to bed, as the blue light can disrupt melatonin production and make it harder to fall asleep

-If you think you have sleep apnea, consult your healthcare provider.
+If you think you have sleep apnea or another sleep condition, consult your healthcare provider.

 To help, try adopting some stress-management techniques like: